 A Feature Layer element

 For example, select a location you've pinned and you see location details.

 To view a location from the new MapBrowser in Google Street View, right click on the location you want to see and select the Google Street View option.

 Read more about viewing a location in Google Street View.

 A Data Layer element

-For example, select boundary and use the Feature Layer panel to select boundary type and adjust boundary display settings.
+For example, select boundary and use the Inspector Panel to select boundary type and adjust boundary display settings.

-Click Export from the toolbar and set your export parameters from the Feature Layer panel.
+Click Export from the toolbar and set your export parameters from the Inspector Panel.